Find Your Perfect School

-The program uses a hybrid method with online classes and in-person clinical experiences, meaning working professionals are welcome.
-The classes are synchronized so students and faculty can learn and interact in real-time.
+These radiation therapy programs use a hybrid method with online classes and in-person clinical experiences, meaning working professionals are welcome.
+The classes are synchronized so aspiring radiation therapists and faculty can learn and interact in real-time.
 Weekly virtual meetings with compulsory attendance are also part of student life.

 The clinical is conducted in an affiliated radiation therapy center where students get hands-on experience in patient interactions and equipment operations.
 These are unpaid internships that can last from Monday through Friday, and students must plan accordingly.